HL7/davinci-pct/input/pagecontent/use_cases.md

 • This is clinically appropriate (Clinical Decision Support (CDS) Score) <br>
 • Service Location is known (e.g., Address) <br>
 • All providers are in network - PCP, imaging facility, and reading radiologist<br>
-• If a medical management technique, such as Prior Authorization is required, a disclaimer indicating this will be included in the Advanced EOB and does not impact the GFE, per the No Surprises Act (Section 111(a)(f)(1)(F)).
+• While medical management techniques (such as prior auth) will be included as a disclaimer when applicable in the AEOB returned to the member, the actual process of meeting medical management requirements is separate from the process of creating an AEOB.
+For details see the Terms and Concepts section of this IG.

 1. Eve Betterhalf sees Dr. Patricia Primary (PCP) at ABC Medical Group on Monday with a prolonged migraine headache lasting over a 4-month period.
 Dr. Primary says let's do a brain MRI (CPT 70551).
 2. She walks to the PCP front desk, they enter the order into the EMR system, and direct the patient to ABC’s Radiology department.